Virtucon1/OSFM/README.md

-# OSFM
+# WRICS
-This repository is created for ITC306 project.
+This repository is created for ITC308 project.
-5 students are working as a team.
+6 students are working as a team.
+Thie is an ecommerce website.
+Technologies used are: PHP, MySQL, Javascript, jQuery, Bootstrap, CSS, HTML